 As much as we promote green roofs for their many social, environmental and economic benefits, in some cases green roofs are required by law!
 In Toronto, Chapter 492 of the Toronto Municipal Code mandates green roofs on new buildings with over 2,000 square meters of gross floor area.
 In order to comply with the municipal bylaw, green roofs must achieve 80% vegetated coverage within three years of planting.
 Our maintenance team often works with building management to ensure this coverage requirement is achieved.

 Are there different types of green roofs?
 How do I know which type is best for me?

 Green roofs are classified as intensive, semi-intensive, and extensive.
-Extensive green roofs have a lower depth of growing medium (less than 6”), and may require less maintenance and irrigation.
-Once established, intensive green roofs have a high growing media depth (over 6”), which can support a greater network of biodiverse species and may require more maintenance.
-Green roofs are further classified by their system type: for example vegetation can be grown and installed in modules, rolled out in pre-vegetated mats, or composed of loose-laid materials.
+Extensive green roofs have a lower depth of growing medium (less than 6”) and may require less maintenance and irrigation.
+Once established, intensive green roofs have a high growing media depth (over 6”).
+This can support a greater network of biodiverse species and may require more maintenance.
+Green roofs are further classified by their system type.
+For example, vegetation can be grown and installed in modules, rolled out in pre-vegetated mats, or composed of loose-laid materials.

 The systems we work with differ in terms of growing medium depth, components, and vegetation type.
 Our project managers will work with you to recommend a system suited to your project needs.